danielwburch/alltalk_tts/README.md

 1. Download the 11.2 release of [DeepSpeed](https://github.com/microsoft/DeepSpeed/releases/tag/v0.11.2) extract it to a folder.
 2. Install Visual C++ build tools, such as [VS2019 C++ x64/x86](https://learn.microsoft.com/en-us/visualstudio/releases/2019/redistribution#vs2019-download) build tools.
 3. Download and install the [Nvidia Cuda Toolkit 11.8 or 12.1](https://developer.nvidia.com/cuda-toolkit-archive)
-4. **OPTIONAL** If you do not have an python environment already created, you can install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html), then at a command prompt, create and activate your environment with:<br><br>
+4. **OPTIONAL** If you do not have an python environment already created and you are **not** going to use Text-generation-webui's environment, you can install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html), then at a command prompt, create and activate your environment with:<br><br>
 ```conda create -n pythonenv python=3.11```<br>
 ```activate pythonenv```<br>

 5. Launch the Command Prompt cmd with Administrator privilege as it requires admin to allow creating symlink folders.
-6. If you are using the **text-generation-webui** python environment, then in the `text-generation-webui` folder you will run `cmd_windows.bat` to start the python evnironment.<br><br>
+6. If you are using the **Text-generation-webui** python environment, then in the `text-generation-webui` folder you will run `cmd_windows.bat` to start the python evnironment.<br><br>
 Otherwise Install PyTorch, 2.1.0 with CUDA 11.8 or 12.1 into your Python 3.1x.x environment e.g:<br><br>
 ```activate pythonenv``` (activate your python environment)<br>
 ```conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 pytorch-cuda=12.1 -c pytorch -c nvidia```<br>
 or<br>
 ```conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 pytorch-cuda=11.8 -c pytorch -c nvidia```<br>

 9. Set your CUDA Windows environment variables in the command prompt to ensure that CUDA_HOME and CUDA_PATH are set to your Nvidia Cuda Toolkit path.
 (The folder above the bin folder that nvcc.exe is installed in).
 Examples are:<br><br>
 ```set CUDA_HOME=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.1```<br>